sanshigo345/shareknowledge/README.md

 ## Project Overview

 The shareknowledge Project allows users to add books to a collection and borrow books from the collection.
-While the project currently does not utilize a database, it serves as a starting point for implementing a decentralized book-sharing platform.
+While the project is very very new in development right now and currently does not utilize a database, it serves as a starting point for implementing a decentralized knowledge sharing platform.

 ![Project Preview](projectpreview.gif)